-Occupation: Producer, Screenwriter, Assistant Director, Production Assistant, Production Coordinator and Story Analyst
+Occupation: Producer, Screenwriter, Assistant Director, Production Assistant, Production Coordinator, Story Analyst and Script Consultant

 Television by Newman Street (Crime and Drama) Production Assistant An unscripted crime/drama series centered on a team of three detectives - each with their own distinctive style of working.

 No Kaddish in Carmarthen

 Film by Jesse Armstrong (Comedy and Short) Runner When you're 15 it's hard to know exactly who you are.
 But you're probably not Woody Allen.

 Film by Edgar Wright (Action, Comedy and Sci-Fi) Additional Location Support 20 years after attempting an epic pub crawl, five childhood friends reunite when one of them becomes hell bent on trying the drinking marathon again.
 They are convinced to stage an encore by mate Gary King, a 40-year old man trapped at the cigarette end of his teens, who drags his reluctant pals to their home town and once again attempts to reach the fabled pub, The World's End.
 As they attempt to reconcile the past and present, they realize the real struggle is for the future, not just theirs but humankind's.
 Reaching The World's End is the least of their worries.
 Written by Production

 D-Day: The Last Heroes